James O’Keefe’s Bad Faith Efforts to Embarrass Liberals Usually Go Down in Flames

 What James O’Keefe Doesn’t Get About Journalism

 When James O’Keefe prodded that woman to lie to The Washington Post reporters, he naturally assumed that the Post would run the explosive allegations without any due diligence.
-That is so contrary to the way journalists operate, especially with a hot potato about a controversial US Senate candidate in Roy Moore.
+That is so contrary to the way journalists operate, especially with a hot potato about a controversial US Senate candidate Roy Moore.

 There are over 400 colleges with journalism programs in the US.
 Do these “alt-right” characters actually believe that these schools teach students how to make up fake stories?